AlejandroNeira98/Catalog_MyThings_Ruby/readme.md

 # Catalog of My Things

-> A Simple Ruby Base School Library
+> Ruby based terminal application where you can add and store your books, music albums, movies and games.

 ## Built With